 morning in the spring of 1867.
 It was constructed by B.F.

 French, James Hewett and two or three others.
-It extended from
+It extended

-good service for many years.
+lengthwise) and did good service for many years.

 It was in the seventies that the first brick store was

 erected in Neillsville.
 This was the store building of

-Hewett, Woods & Co., built in 1872, on the northwest corner of what
+Hewett, Woods & Co., built in 1872, on the northwest corner

-directly opposite on the northeast
+brick store building directly opposite on the northeast

 corner of the same streets.
 It was built of cream colored

 occupied by the Cash Hardware Company.